nixworks/public/news/2009/11/17/README.md

 ##### Human rights
 ### [ A prominent human rights campaigner for the Western Sahara region, Aminatou Haidar, who is on hunger strike at an airport in the Canary Islands, is to appear in a Spanish court on charges of public disorder. ](/news/2009/11/17/a-prominent-human-rights-campaigner-for-the-western-sahara-region-aminatou-haidar-who-is-on-hunger-strike-at-an-airport-in-the-canary-isl.md)
-_Context: Aminatou Haidar, hunger strike, Western Sahara, human rights, Canary Islands', Spain_
+_Context: Canary Islands', hunger strike, Aminatou Haidar, human rights, Spain, Western Sahara_

 ##### Comoros
 ### [ The head of the opposition in Comoros is arrested after openly criticising President Ahmed Abdallah Mohamed Sambi. ](/news/2009/11/17/the-head-of-the-opposition-in-comoros-is-arrested-after-openly-criticising-president-ahmed-abdallah-mohamed-sambi.md)
-_Context: Ahmed Abdallah Mohamed Sambi, Comoros, President_
+_Context: Comoros, Ahmed Abdallah Mohamed Sambi, President_

 ##### Slovakia
 ### [ Slovakia and the Czech Republic mark the 20th anniversary of the Velvet Revolution which overthrew the communist government of Czechoslovakia. ](/news/2009/11/17/slovakia-and-the-czech-republic-mark-the-20th-anniversary-of-the-velvet-revolution-which-overthrew-the-communist-government-of-czechoslovak.md)
-_Context: Czech Republic, Velvet Revolution, communism, Czechoslovakia, Slovakia_
+_Context: Velvet Revolution, Czechoslovakia, communism, Czech Republic, Slovakia_

 ##### Russia
 ### [ A Russian icebreaker with 100 tourists on board is stranded in ice in the Antarctic. ](/news/2009/11/17/a-russian-icebreaker-with-100-tourists-on-board-is-stranded-in-ice-in-the-antarctic.md)